Gibberlings3/Morpheus562-s-Kitpack/README.md

 Advantages:
 - 15th Level: Gains the Carnage passive ability.

-CARNAGE: When the Deathbringer slays an opponent, his rage and ferocity is fueled dealing an additional +10% physical damage for one round.
+CARNAGE: When the Deathbringer slays an opponent, his rage and ferocity is fueled dealing an additional +10% physical damage for two rounds.
+This ability stacks with itself.

 - 17th Level: Gains the Deathbringer Assault passive ability.